-So if you’ve been strolling the business management aisle at the bookstore thinking that staying “current” is going lead to a bigger salary, I want to pass along some simple advice that I was once given that did increase my earnings.
+So if you’ve been strolling the business management aisle at the bookstore thinking that staying “current” is going lead to a bigger salary, I want to pass along some simple career advice for young professionals that I was once given that did increase my earnings.

 Career Advice for Millennials and Young Adults

 Here are some crucial tips for millennials in the workplace that are looking to get ahead and take control of their career goals.

 1. Merchandise Your Skills To Match The Job Function

 Figure out what your skills are and then market them to companies in high profit margin industries.
 If this was already obvious to you then feel free to hit the back button on your browser, because when I was in my 20’s it wasn’t and someone had to point it out to me.